SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

     - Martin was an American Baptist who held 4 earned degrees.
     - Believed in the continuation of the charismatic spiritual gifts.
     - Did not believe in the rapture
-    - *"OK, I am a **charismatic Baptist—just like Calvin, Luther, Zwingli, Knox—all the reformers**.
-I believe the gifts of the Spirit are here until Jesus Christ returns.
-I am a true Charismatic. ...
-I am willing to receive from the Holy Spirit any gift He wants to give me, and anybody that is not, is an extremely foolish Christian.”"* &mdash; The Kingdom of the Occult. p.
+    - *"I am a **charismatic Baptist—just like Calvin, Luther, Zwingli, Knox—all the reformers**.* &mdash; The Kingdom of the Occult. p.
 685.

 <!-- | Historical Scholars | Years | Positions |
 | --- | --- | --- |